Yoga Props Australia Research.

 How to set up yoga accessories in your own space for online or home yoga

-You’ll find you get more yoga done, and its the most effective, if you set up your own space for regular yoga, especially with restorative yoga props.
+Over time, especially if doing regular online yoga, it’s best to set up your own space for regular yoga, especially with restorative yoga props.
 Do it with whatever yoga accessories you make or buy.

 Even if you do some classes at the Flametree’s various physical locations, it’s worth having a space at home too.
 Sometimes it’s obviously just not possible to get to the studio.

-First, if possible, have a space where you have all your props handy.
+First, if possible, have a space where you have all your props handy, and can minimise interruptions!

-Second, if you’re using Flametree’s online classes, or yoga video classes, have as big a screen as you can.
+Second, if you’re using Flametree’s online classes, or yoga video classes, have as big a screen as you can see the teacher clearly.
 One good option is to plug your phone or iPad to a TV screen.

 If you want guidance from Flametree’s yoga teacher, position the camera on your phone or computer so the teacher can see you clearly.